Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Looks like the Kool Aid Man’s been there already.

-Is this what visual effects were a decade ago?
+Is this what visual effects were in 2001?

 Ever notice how Rowling and the rest of the literary community subscribe to this idea of witchcraft being a medieval thing?
-Their towns are all twisted and old, they use candles, they wear robes and shit.
+Their towns are all twisted and old, they use candles, they wear robes.
 It really feels like they have no contact with the outside world at all.
-But then you see them wearing sneakers and shit, and you know there ain’t no Nike Store in Diagon Alley.
+But then you see them wearing sneakers, and you know there ain’t no Nike Store in Diagon Alley.
 This all bothers me.

 Gringotts.
 The only bank in the wizarding world.
 Too big to fail, apparently.

 And sideways.
-It’s like if the Flatiron Building had palsy.
+It’s like if the Flatiron Building got shit-faced and tried to walk home.

 I actually really like this set.
 It’s almost German Expressionist without going all the way.
-Kind of like a “only gay in college” sort of deal.
-Some of you know what I’m talking about.
+More things should emulate German Expressionism.

 Looks like the seven dwarfs made a deposit today.